Cancer Screening

 How it works

-The Cancer Risk Assessment uses the same biomarkers as our cancer panels: Thymidine Kinase Type 1 (TK1), a proliferation maker, and C-Reactive Protein (CRP) which is a high-sensitivity inflammatory marker.
+The Cancer Risk Assessment uses the same biomarkers as our cancer panels: Thymidine Kinase Type 1 (TK1), a proliferation maker, and C-Reactive Protein (CRP) or Haptoglobin (HPT) which is a high-sensitivity inflammatory marker.
 When abnormal cell proliferation and inflammation exist, the risk of cancer is increased.
 [LEARN MORE]

 The Cancer Risk Assessment was developed as a result of recognizing that while transient acute inflammation defends, chronic inflammation is the root cause of many illnesses and actually propagates cancer.
 As much as the CRA is designed to detect cancer early, it has greater value in detecting chronic inflammation which can be managed before serious diseases develop.